CASA DEA MIRA

 - washing machine, iron and board

-- lounge area with double sofa-bed, television and music-player.
+- lounge area with double sofa-bed, internet wi-fi connection, television and radio/music-player.

-For children, in 5 minutes you can walk to the local park (Giardini) and in 10 minutes to Sant'Elena, where children can play and you can have a wonderful view of the lagoon.
+Nearby there are two parks, Giardini and Sant'Elena, where children can play and you can have a wonderful view of the lagoon.

 If you need a relaxing and unique holiday in Venice you shouldn't miss a stay here!